wissanu/CI-CD-practice/README.md

 Training for CI/CD only.
-For the owner of this coding are in this link : https://github.com/1j01/jspaint
+For the owner of this code are in this link : https://github.com/1j01/jspaint